Rooting (Android): Canada

 In November 2012, Canada amended its Copyright Act with new provisions prohibiting tampering with digital locks, with exceptions including software interoperability.
 Rooting a device to run alternative software is a form of circumventing digital locks for the purpose of software interoperability.

 There had been several efforts from 2008 to 2011 to amend the Copyright Act (Bill C-60, Bill C-61, and Bill C-32) to prohibit tampering with digital locks, along with initial proposals for C-11 that were more restrictive, but those bills were set aside.
 In 2011, Michael Geist, a Canadian copyright scholar, cited iPhone jailbreaking as a non-copyright-related activity that overly broad Copyright Act amendments could prohibit.

 European Union

-The Free Software Foundation EU argues that it is legal to root or flash any device.
+The Free Software Foundation Europe argues that it is legal to root or flash any device.
 According to the European Directive 1999/44/EC, replacing the original operating system with another does not void the statutory warranty that covers the hardware of the device for two years unless the seller can prove that the modification caused the defect.